Layered Separators in Minor-Closed Graph Classes with Applications: Introduction

 A vertex colouring of a graph is \emph{nonrepetitive} if there is no path for which the first half of the path is assigned the same sequence of colours as the second half.
 More precisely, a $k$-\emph{colouring} of a graph $G$ is a function $\psi$ that assigns one of $k$ colours to each vertex of $G$.
 A path $(v_1,v_2,\dots,v_{2t})$ of even order in $G$ is \emph{repetitively} coloured by $\psi$ if $\psi(v_i)=\psi(v_{t+i})$ for $i\in\{1,\dots,t\}$.
 A colouring $\psi$ of $G$ is \emph{nonrepetitive} if no path of $G$ is repetitively coloured by $\psi$.
 Observe that a nonrepetitive colouring is \emph{proper}, in the sense that adjacent vertices are coloured differently.
 The \emph{nonrepetitive chromatic number} $\pi(G)$ is the minimum integer $k$ such that $G$ admits a nonrepetitive $k$-colouring.

-The seminal result in this area is by \citet{Thue06}, who in 1906 proved that every path is nonrepetitively 3-colourable.
+The seminal result in this area is by \citet{Thue06}, who proved in 1906 that every path is nonrepetitively 3-colourable.
 Nonrepetitive colourings have recently been widely studied; see the surveys \citep{Gryczuk-IJMMS07,Grytczuk-DM08,CSZ}.
 A number of graph classes are known to have bounded nonrepetitive chromatic number.
 In particular, trees are nonrepetitively 4-colourable \citep{BGKNP-NonRepTree-DM07,KP-DM08}, outerplanar graphs are nonrepetitively $12$-colourable \citep{KP-DM08,BV-NonRepVertex07}, and more generally, every graph with treewidth $k$ is nonrepetitively $4^k$-colourable \citep{KP-DM08}.
-Graphs with maximum degree $\Delta$ are nonrepetitively \Oh{\Delta^2}-colourable \citep{AGHR-RSA02,Gryczuk-IJMMS07,HJ-DM11,NonRep}.
+Graphs with maximum degree $\Delta$ are nonrepetitively \Oh{\Delta^2}-colourable \citep{AGHR-RSA02,Gryczuk-IJMMS07,HJ-DM11,DJKW16}.

 Perhaps the most important open problem in the field of nonrepetitive colourings is whether planar graphs have bounded nonrepetitive chromatic number \citep{AGHR-RSA02}.
 The best known lower bound is $11$, due to Ochem~\citep{DFJW13}. \citet{DFJW13} showed that layered separations can be used to construct nonrepetitive colourings.
 In particular, every $n$-vertex graph that admits layered separations of width $\ell$ is nonrepetitively \Oh{\ell\log n}-colourable~\citep{DFJW13}.
 Applying the result for planar graphs mentioned above, \citet{DFJW13} concluded that every $n$-vertex planar graph is nonrepetitively \Oh{\log n}-colourable.
 We generalise this result to conclude that every graph with Euler genus $g$ is nonrepetitively \Oh{g+\log n}-colourable (\thmref{GenusNonRep}).
 The previous best bound for graphs of bounded genus was \Oh{\sqrt{n}}, which is obtained by an easy application of the standard \Oh{\sqrt{n}} separator result for graphs of bounded genus.
-We further generalise this result to conclude a \Oh{\log n} bound for arbitrary proper minor-closed classes (\thmref{MinorNonRep}).
+We further generalise this result to conclude a \Oh{\log n} bound for graphs excluding a fixed topological minor (\thmref{TopoMinorNonRep}).

 All our results about nonrepetitive graph colouring are proved in \secref{NonRep}.